-Jose Alvaro D. Rubio Director
+Jose Alvaro D. Rubio

+Director

 Mr. Jose Alvaro D. Rubio was appointed Director of the Company in 2009.
 Mr. Rubio was Senior Vice President at Philippine National Bank ("PNB") and has over 35 years of banking industry experience, including various positions in international banking, remittance, budgeting, corporate planning, controllership, systems design/improvement, branch banking, audit and lending operations including the head of the corporate banking group at PNB, overseeing the financing activities for major corporate accounts in areas including real estate, construction, telecommunications, power and energy, manufacturing, hotels, tourism and services.
 He was a former member and Director of the Bank Administration Institute of the Philippines, an association of local and foreign banks.
 Mr. Rubio has a Bachelor of Science in Business Administration in Accounting from the University of the East in Manila (cum laude).
-He is also a Certified Public Accountant and currently a Director for WCRWI.
+He is also a Certified Public Accountant and currently a Director for Westside City Inc.

-Jesus B. Varela Independent Director
+Jesus B. Varela

+Independent Director

 Mr. Jesus B. Varela graduated with an Economics Degree in 1979 from the Ateneo de Manila University.
 He also completed several training courses in Labor Administration and Policy Formulation under the International Labor Organization, Foreign Exchange Training by the Metrobank and Forex Club of the Philippines, and Corporate Planning Course at the Center for Research Communication of the Philippines.
-Mr. Varela holds key positions in various corporations and well-respected organizations such as the Universidad de Manila (Regent), Academy of Multi-Skills, UK (Doctorate Fellow), Philippine Chamber of Commerce and Industry (Director), International Chamber of Commerce of the Philippines (Director General), Philippine Greek Business Council (President), Philippine Peru Business Council (President), GS1 Philippines (Barcode of the Philippines) (Chairman), Megaworld Corporation (Independent Director), Global-Estate Resorts, Inc. (Independent Director), Suntrust Resorts Holding Inc. (Independent Director) and Megaworld Real Estate Investment Trust (Independent Director), among others.
-He is also presently a member of the Board of Governor of the Employers' Confederation of the Philippines, President of the Foundation for Crime Prevention, and a former President and Chief Executive Officer of the Advancement of Workers' Awareness Regarding Employment (AWARE) Foundation, Inc. Mr. Varela has also been previously appointed to several government positions such as Labor Attaché to Kobe, Japan, Labor Attaché to the Commonwealth of Northern Marianas Island with jurisdiction over Guam, Palau, Federated States of Micronesia, Labor Attaché to Athens with jurisdiction over Cyprus, Chief of Staff to a former Cabinet Secretary of the Department of Labor and Employment, Labor Sector Head of the Presidential Management Staff, Chairman of the Executive Committee of the National Irrigation Administration, Acting Undersecretary of the Department of Agriculture, Special Assistant to the Presidential Adviser on Human Resources and International Labor Affairs, Chairman of the Management Committee of the Strategic Investment and Development Corporation, Chairman of the Agriculture Anti-Smuggling Task Force, Convenor and Member of the Nautical Highway Board, and Consultant of the Experimental Cinema of the Philippines, among others.
+Mr. Varela holds key positions in various corporations and well-respected organizations such as the Universidad de Manila (Regent), Academy of Multi-Skills, UK (Doctorate Fellow), International Chamber of Commerce of the Philippines (Director General), Philippine Greek Business Council (President), Philippine Peru Business Council (President), Megaworld Corporation (Independent Director), Global-Estate Resorts, Inc. (Independent Director), Suntrust Resort Holdings Inc. (Independent Director) and Megaworld Real Estate Investment Trust (Independent Director), among others.
+He is also presently a President of the Foundation for Crime Prevention, and a former President and Chief Executive Officer of the Advancement of Workers' Awareness Regarding Employment ("AWARE") Foundation, Inc. Mr. Varela has also been previously appointed to several government positions such as Labor Attaché to Kobe, Japan, Labor Attaché to the Commonwealth of Northern Marianas Island with jurisdiction over Guam, Palau, Federated States of Micronesia, Labor Attaché to Athens with jurisdiction over Cyprus, Chief of Staff to a former Cabinet Secretary of the Department of Labor and Employment, Labor Sector Head of the Presidential Management Staff, Chairman of the Executive Committee of the National Irrigation Administration, Acting Undersecretary of the Department of Agriculture, Special Assistant to the Presidential Adviser on Human Resources and International Labor Affairs, Chairman of the Management Committee of the Strategic Investment and Development Corporation, Chairman of the Agriculture Anti-Smuggling Task Force, Convenor and Member of the Nautical Highway Board, and Consultant of the Experimental Cinema of the Philippines, among others.